SophieBosio/sophiebosio.github.io/content/posts/boa-interpreter-haskell.md

   ba >>= f = undefined
 ```

-Essentially, this says"I don't care about the environment, just give me the
+Essentially, this says "I don't care about the environment, just give me the
 tuple with `a` and no output in it, then put it all inside the Boa monad for me".
 The following notation is semantically equivalent, but the syntax may be easier
 to read depending on what you're used to.